-The Judges provided a list of ex parte Petitions with consents and waiver of notice that get submitted directly to the Judges that include certain estate petitions.
+The Judges provided a list of ex parte Petitions with consent and waiver of notice that gets submitted directly to the Judges that include certain estate petitions.
 Conservatorship and guardianship of the estate petitions, as well as a list of miscellaneous matters.

 Also on the list are certain Estate, Trust, Guardianship, and Conservatorship petitions that get submitted to the staff Probate Attorney and matters that get submitted to the Probate Examiner and/or Volunteer Attorney.